-We have audited the accompanying consolidated balance sheets of Amdocs Limited as of September 30, 2011 and 2010, and the related consolidated statements of income, changes in shareholders' equity, and cash flows for each of the three years in the period ended September 30, 2011.
+We have audited the accompanying consolidated balance sheets of Amdocs Limited as of September 30, 2012 and 2011, and the related consolidated statements of income, changes in shareholders' equity, and cash flows for each of the three years in the period ended September 30, 2012.
 Our audits also included the financial statement schedule listed in the Index at Item 18 of Part III.
-These financial statements and the schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements and the schedule based on our audits.
+These financial statements and schedule are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these financial statements and schedule based on our audits.